-In recent years, the program has expanded tremendously, increasing the wear and tear on equipment bought in 2006.
-To help improve the quality of education and safety for Zanzibari schoolchildren during field trips to CHICOP, Seacology is funding the purchase of high-quality life jackets, reef shoes, and snorkeling equipment, in support of continued and sustainable protection of the world’s first private marine park on Chumbe Island, Tanzania.
+In recent years, the program has expanded tremendously.
+This has expanded environmental awareness–and increased the wear and tear on equipment.
+To improve the quality and safety of school field trips to the coral park, Seacology is funding the purchase of high-quality life jackets, reef shoes, and snorkeling gear.